AlexandreDdaCosta/olympus/apps/larry/README.md

 move, since large price moves are less significant in more volatile stocks.

-Ultimately, any trading system needs to combine a number of factors, perhaps weighing them based on back tested analysis.
+Ultimately, any trading system needs to combine a number of factors, perhaps weighing them based on back-tested analysis.